imagej/imagej.github.io/_pages/news/2016-05-10-imagej-howto-java-8-java-6-java-3d.md

     -   **Make sure you switch your ImageJ over to Java 8 *before* enabling the Java-8 update site!**
 Alternately, you can simply download a new Fiji as described above.

-{% include warning-box content='If you enable the Java-8 update site while still running Java 6, your installation will become non-functional!' %}
+{% include notice icon="warning" content='If you enable the Java-8 update site while still running Java 6, your installation will become non-functional!' %}
 <br>
 <br>